 ENVS 590.
 Research Seminar in Environmental Studies.
 1 Hour.

 An interdisciplinary examination of problems and issues related to environmental studies.

-Variable hours.
-1-3 credits per semester.
-May be repeated with different topics for a maximum of 6 credits.
+Semester course; 1-4 lecture hours.
+1-4 credits.
+May be repeated with different topics for a maximum of 12 credits.
 An in-depth study of a selected environmental topic.
 See the Schedule of Classes for specific topics to be offered each semester and prerequisites.

 ENVS 601.
 Survey in Environmental Studies.
 3 Hours.

 Provides a foundational understanding of issues central to environmental studies.
 Lectures will address the theoretical and scientific basis for a variety of pertinent issues, including: and water quality and quantity, pollution prevention, environmental law and policy, population growth, global climate change, conservation, and human and ecological health.